-While we do not at this time believe that the Dodd-Frank Act will cause us to reconsider our basic strategy, it does appear that certain provisions will, and other provisions may, increase regulatory burdens related to compliance costs.
+The Dodd-Frank Act will not cause us to reconsider our basic strategy.
+However, certain provisions have, and others may continue to increase regulatory burdens related to compliance costs.
 The scope of many provisions of the Dodd-Frank Act have been, or will be, determined by implementing regulations, some of which will require lengthy proposal and promulgation periods.